ai-practitioners/time-series-forecasting/README.md

 # About Dataset
 The data set chosen for this repository comes from Kaggle.
 Click here for the link to download the [Store Sales - Time Series Forecasting](https://www.kaggle.com/competitions/store-sales-time-series-forecasting/data?select=oil.csv) data set.

 You should find 7 CSV files when you clicked on the link above.
-I would recommend you create a folder called `data/raw/` in your root directory and put the CSV files in.
+I would recommend you create a folder called `data/raw/` in the root of your project directory and put the CSV files in.

 ```
 .